Countering Workplace Violence: The Scientific Approach

-Workplace violence is on the rise; the triggers are multiple and include economic hardship, failing personal relationships, feelings of personal failure, actual or perceived injustice in the workplace, and even traumatic family events (e.g., death, illness, injury).
+Workplace violence incidences are on the rise, driven by cultural, economic, social and psychological triggers such as drug use, economic hardship, domestic conflicts, communication problems, actual or perceived sense of injustice in the workplace, and even traumatic family events (e.g., death, illness and injury).

 Our Workplace Violence Department is headed by Dr. Mark Lipian, one of America’s leading forensic psychiatrists and workplace violence experts.
 Dr. Lipian has developed, tested, and practices a holistic, 4-stage process, designed to provide a comprehensive danger management response to threats of workplace violence: